Summary

 - Export Audio: Checked

-- Codec: AAC (for h.264 codec)
+- Codec: AAC

-- Bit Rate Strategy: can’t change this for AAC
+- Bit Rate Strategy: Constant Bit Rate

 - Track Data Rate: 320 Kb/s

-- Sample Rate: Same as project (48000)
+- Sample Rate: 48000 Hz (or same as project)

 - Render One Track Per Channel: Unchecked (only check this if exporting multi-mono or separate stems like left/right split, or isolated VO/music/sfx)